Mido is a library for working with MIDI messages and ports. It’s

 serving and forwarding ports over a network.

-1.1 is the second stable release.
+1.2 is the third stable release.

 Mido targets Python 2.7 and 3.2.

 If you want to use ports: